garrysawyers3007/Bedtime-Story-Generation-System/README.md

-# Bedtime Story Generation System (Take-Home Assignment)
+# Bedtime Story Generation System

 ## 1. Project Overview
 This project generates bedtime stories for children ages 5-10.
 It collects a story idea, child age, desired length, mood, and an optional lesson/message.